 What iOS 8 was made for

 While iOS 8 brings a lot to the iPhone 5S and a few other past models, it was clearly built with the iPhone 6 and 6 Plus in mind.
-(You can check out my full review of iOS 8 for specifics on what makes it such a good update.)
+(You can check out my full review of iOS 8 for specifics on what makes it such a excellent update.)

-The iPhone 6’s bigger screen makes some of iOS 8’s features, like the new keyboard’s predictive text and new interactive notifications, feel less cramped.
+The iPhone 6’s larger screen makes some of iOS 8’s features, like the new keyboard’s predictive text and new interactive notifications, feel less cramped.
 The predictive text feature took up precious pixels on the iPhone 5 and 5S, which didn’t have much screen space to waste.

 iOS 8 on the iPhone 6 also makes it clear just how much effort Apple has spent catching up to Google this year.
-In particular, Apple is opening up to developers in a big way this time around, with support for third-party keyboards, widgets, and inter-app communication.
+In particular, Apple is opening up to developers in a huge way this time around, with support for third-party keyboards, widgets, and inter-app communication.
 Yes, those are all features we first saw on Android.

-I didn’t notice much of a performance difference between iOS 8 on the iPhone 5S and 6 — we’ve definitely reached the point where mobile devices are so fast it’s hard to tell the difference.
+I didn’t notice much of a performance difference between iOS 8 on the iPhone 5S and 6 — we’ve certainly reached the point where mobile devices are so quick it’s hard to tell the difference.
 I was able to launch hefty apps and games like Infinity Blade 3 in about the same time on both phones (around 30 seconds to a minute, depending on the phone’s mood).
 The iPhone 6 also kept up with me as I juggled multiple apps at once — typically Twitter, Gmail, Convo, Evernote, and Spotify — though again, it felt about the same as the 5S.

 You can also choose to run the iPhone 6’s entire interface with the zoomed in look, which could be useful for seniors and others with eyesight issues.